fraunhofer-iem/kpi-data-model/doc/kpi.md

 * [Entity](entity.md): Short Description (why?)
 *
 ## Implementation Details
+Describe name (if deviating in DB) and DB-fields

 KPIs serve three purposes:
 1. **Representation**: KPIs represent a reference value correlating with the performance of the process as a whole or a process participant.
 Therefore, KPIs relate to the [entity](entity.md) corresponding to the target of the reference value.